-HB 1237 by McCLain and SB 1792 by Gruters - Towing and Immobilizing of Vehicles and Vessels.
+HB1237 by McCLain and SB1792 by Gruters - Towing and Immobilizing of Vehicles and Vessels.
 Both bills have three committees of reference.
 House Bill 1237 was referred to House Local, Federal and Veterans Affairs Subcommittee, House Business and Professions Subcommittee and State Affairs Committee.
 Senate Bill 1792 was referred to Community Affairs, Infrastructure and Security and Rules.
-We will keep you posted on these bills as the Legislative Session progresses.
+House Bill 1237 is currently on the agenda for House Local, Federal and Veterans Affairs Subcommittee on March 19th at 8:00 am.
+SB 1792 has not been placed on an agenda as of the writing of this newsletter.

 HB 1221 by Polsky and SB 1666 by Flores - Anchoring and Mooring of Vessels Outside of Public Mooring Fields.
-Apparently even those these bills are linked in the computer system, they are considered companion bills.
-The bills are very different and we will continue to research them as filed.
-Again, rumor in the halls is the bills originated for FWCC.
-We have not confirmed this information and have not been approached to review or comment on this by FWC law enforcement.
-We will keep you posted again this is extremely disappointing that stakeholders were not at the table.
-House Bill 1221 was referred to House Agriculture and Natural Resources Subcommittee, House Agriculture and natural Resources Appropriations Subcommittee and House State Affairs.
+Apparently even those these bills are not linked in the computer system, they are considered companion bills.
+The bills are very different, and we will continue to research them as filed.
+The rumor in the halls is the bills originated for FWCC.
+House Bill 1221 was referred to House Agriculture and Natural Resources Subcommittee, House Agriculture and Natural Resources Appropriations Subcommittee and House State Affairs.
 Senate Bill 1666 was referred to Senate Environmental and Natural Resources, Senate Community Affairs and Senate Rules.